slcs-jsc/jurassic/README.md

 * Hoffmann, L., and M. J. Alexander, Retrieval of stratospheric temperatures from Atmospheric Infrared Sounder radiance measurements for gravity wave studies, J. Geophys.
 Res., 114, D07105, https://doi.org/10.1029/2008JD011241, 2009.

 * Hoffmann, L., Kaufmann, M., Spang, R., Müller, R., Remedios, J. J., Moore, D. P., Volk, C. M., von Clarmann, T., and Riese, M.: Envisat MIPAS measurements of CFC-11: retrieval, validation, and climatology, Atmos.
 Chem.
 Phys., 8, 3671-3688, https://doi.org/10.5194/acp-8-3671-2008, 2008.

+* You can cite the source code of JURASSIC by using the DOI https://doi.org/10.5281/zenodo.4572890.
+This DOI represents all versions, and will always resolve to the latest one.
+Specific DOIs for each release of JURASSIC can be found on the zenodo web site.

 More details on the data structures and algorithms can be found in the [JURASSIC reference manual](doc/refman.pdf)